TheHive-Project/TheHive/.github/issue_template.md

-# Use this template for bug reports.
-If you'd like to request a feature, please be as descriptive as possible and delete the template.
+# EDIT THIS TITLE BEFORE POSTING.
+Use this template for bug reports.
+If you'd like to request a feature, please be as descriptive as possible and delete the template except the first section (Request Type)

 ### Request Type
-(remove everything that does not apply)
-Bug, Question, Feature Request, Support
+(select Bug or Feature Request and **remove this part**) Bug / Feature Request

 ### Work Environment

 | Question              | Answer
 |---------------------------|--------------------
-| OS version (server)       | Debian, ubuntu, CentOS, RedHat, ...
+| OS version (server)       | Debian, Ubuntu, CentOS, RedHat, ...
 | OS version (client)       | XP, Seven, 10, Ubuntu, ...
 | TheHive version / git hash   | 2.x, hash of the commit
 | Package Type              | Docker, Binary, From source